 How to Promote Livestream:

-Similar to all other live streaming platforms, you can mention about your upcoming live video by providing a link and time to your video through your social media profiles.
+Similar to all other live streaming platforms, you can mention your upcoming live video by providing a link and time to your video through your social media profiles.
 You can even create a teaser trailer and share it with your potential audience.

 Tips and tricks for LiveStream live videos: